brunopistone/sm-end-to-end-mlops/README.md

 by deploying versioned models stored in the Amazon SageMaker Model Registry for real-time inference using Amazon SageMaker Hosting Services.

-This is a sample code repository for demonstrating how to organize your code for build and train your model, by starting from an implementation through notebooks for arriving to a code structure architecture for implementing ML pipeline using Amazon SageMaker Pipeline, and how to setup a repository for deploying ML models using CI/CD.
+This is a sample code repository for demonstrating how to organize your code for build and train your model, by starting from an implementation through notebooks (Prototyping phase) for arriving to a code structure architecture for implementing ML pipelines using Amazon SageMaker Pipeline, and how to setup a repository for deploying ML models using CI/CD.

 This repository is enriched by CloudFormation templates for setting up the ML environment, by creating the SageMaker Studio environment, Networking, and CI/CD for deploying ML models.